Use a cool and modern fabric to make these unique fabric covered pumpkins! You’ll love this easy, no carve idea made with Mod Podge.

 - Fabric (a light cotton fabric goes on super easy!)

-1. Cut fabric into 3-4 inch strips.
-Working around the pumpkin, apply a thick layer of Mod Podge to the pumpkin.
+Cut fabric into 3-4 inch strips using scissors.
+Working in one area of the pumpkin at a time, apply a medium layer of Mod Podge to the pumpkin.

-2. Immediately after applying the Mod Podge press a strip of fabric into the pumpkin, working from the stem to the base and smoothing out any bubbles as you go.
-Cut off any excess fabric that may remain on the base to avoid to much bulk at the base.
+Immediately after applying the Mod Podge press a strip of fabric into the pumpkin, working from the stem to the base and smoothing out any bubbles as you go.
+Cut off any excess fabric that may remain on the base to avoid too much bulk at the base.

-3. Continue working around the pumpkin and applying Mod Podge until the entire pumpkin is covered and the fabric is smooth.
+Continue working around the pumpkin, applying fabric and Mod Podge until the entire pumpkin is covered and the fabric is smooth.
 Allow pumpkin to dry for 20 minutes.

 What is your favorite way to decorate pumpkins without carving them?
 How would you customize these fabric covered pumpkins?
 Give me all the ideas!
 And, be sure to visit us as we blog about style, food, and the things we love over at the Pretty Life Girls!